How to Use This Tool

 Healthcare Professionals

-Convert WebP medical images and diagrams to PNG for compatibility with electronic health records, clinical documentation, and secure sharing portals.
+Convert WebP medical images and diagrams to PNG for compatibility with health records, clinical documentation, and secure sharing portals.

-Government & Public Sector
+Government and Public Sector

 Convert WebP images to PNG for public-facing portals, official documents, and systems that require universally supported image formats.